vedantvakharia/Jarvis/source/content/CIEF/Midnight's Children.md

 - **Preservation of Memory -** Saleem is desperately trying to “pickle” his memories and the story of his generation before his body disintegrates.
 Chutney, with its mixture of countless ingredients, represents the blending of stories, characters, facts, and fictions that constitute Saleem's narrative.
 The act of making chutney is analogous to the act of creating history—preserving disparate elements to create a new, composite whole.
 - **The Subjectivity of History -** The process of "chutnification" implies that history is not a pure, objective truth but a subjective mixture, its flavor depending on the ingredients chosen by the "cook" (the historian/narrator).
 Saleem's story comes full circle when the taste of a chutney leads him back to his old nanny, Mary Pereira, the owner of the pickle factory, reinforcing the connection between personal memory, food, and the preservation of the past.

+## Miscellaneous

+- **Reference to clearance of slums -** Sanjay Gandhi was active in politics.
+Wanted Delhi to look clean and control the population.
+He would pick up slum men and sterilize them.
+- **Post Modernism -** There was no center to anything.
+Rejects meta narratives / grand narratives about history.
+Grand narratives ignore the small scale things For example, Indian freedom struggle claimed to be non - violent.
+This book deals with a lot of personal and local struggle, poverty, how ppl were internally fighting in India itself and how fragmented everything was.